Egon Friedell: Censorship and suicide

 In 1933, when the Nazis came to power in Germany, Friedell described the regime as: "the realm of the Antichrist.
 Every trace of nobility, piety, education, reason is persecuted in the most hateful and base manner by a bunch of debased menials".

 In 1937, Friedell's works were banned by the National Socialist regime as they did not conform to the theory of history promoted by the NSDAP, and all German and Austrian publishers refused to publish his works.

 On the occasion of the Anschluss of Austria, anti-semitism was rampant: Jewish men and women were being beaten in the streets and their businesses and synagogues ransacked or destroyed.
 Friedell, knowing that he could be arrested by the Gestapo, began to contemplate ending his own life.
 Friedell told his close friend, Ödön von Horváth, in a letter written on 11 March: "I am always ready to leave, in every sense."

 On 16 March 1938, at about 22:00, two SA men arrived at Friedell's house to arrest him.
-While they were still arguing with his housekeeper, Friedell, aged 60, committed suicide by jumping out of the window.
-Before leaping, he warned pedestrians walking on the sideway where he hit by shouting "Watch out!
+Different accounts of the circumstances of his death have been given.
+In one version Friedell, aged 60, committed suicide by jumping out of the window.
+Before leaping, he had warned pedestrians walking on the sideway where he hit by shouting "Watch out!
 Get out of the way!"
+Recent research relying on information given by one of Friedell's nephews states that the writer, fatally wounded by the SA, fell out of the window.

-Friedell, of whom Hilde Spiel said "in him, the exhilarating fiction of the homo universalis rose once again", was interred in the Zentralfriedhof cemetery in Vienna.
+Egon Friedell, of whom Hilde Spiel said "in him, the exhilarating fiction of the homo universalis rose once again", was interred in the protestant cemetery in Simmering in Vienna.

 In 1954, a street in Vienna was named after him.
 In 1978, the Austrian postal service issued a stamp with his portrait in celebration of his 100th birthday.
 In 2005, his grave was given the honor of becoming an Ehrengrab.